teodosii/react-notifications-component/README.md

 A delightful, easy to use and highly configurable component to help you notify your users out of the box.
 No messy setup, just beautiful notifications!

-> :exclamation: :exclamation: :exclamation: As of version 3.3.0 `react-notifications-component` no longer uses default export.
+> :exclamation: :exclamation: :exclamation: As of version 3.3.2 (latest) `react-notifications-component` no longer uses default export.
 Rely on this import instead
 > ```jsx
 > import { ReactNotifications, Store } from 'react-notifications-component'
 > ```